JoeyVillafuerte/GC-Kakao-Material-Calculator/README.md

 - Specify how many of each coloured shard are required
 - Ticket calculations for entering boss dungeon
 - Add graphics/pictures as aesthetics
+- Fix hamburger dropdown, currently does not function when screen is resized